Binyamin Kahane: Aviation

 Kahane was an avid aviator since his early twenties.
-His first aerial activity was sky gliding, as a member of The Aero Club of Israel.
-Devoting himself in aviation, Kahane developed extraordinary skills and achieved notoriety, also turning to training others along the Mediterranean coast.
+His first aerial activity was gliding as a member of The Aero Club of Israel.
+Devoting himself to aviation, Kahane developed extraordinary skills and achieved notoriety, also turning to training others along the Mediterranean coast.
 On his website "Air Space" that specializes in aviation history, Avinoam Misnikov cites that in April 1938, at the gliding camp of Children Village, Kahane reached an altitude of 1,250 feet above the point of origin while flying a Chaika glider.
 In 1936 Kahane participated in the first gliding training course sponsored by the Palestine Aviation Club and held at Givat Brenner.

 The Irgun opened a flying school at Lod airport headed by Moshe Haim Katz.
-Kahane's pilot license carried the serial number 6.
-Kahane was the only graduate who maintained his pilot license current, leading to his becoming a pilot in the Israeli Air Force later on.
+Kahane's pilot's license had the serial number 6.
+Kahane was the only graduate who kept his license current, leading to his becoming a pilot in the Israeli Air Force later on.

 Betar estimated that there were two thousand Jewish pilots around the world who could form the basis of a network of clubs and pilots who could be recruited for action when needed.
-To that effect, the Pilots Club Tel Aviv was established, and an RWD-15 single engine plane was purchased in Poland using contributions by the Jewish community.
-On August 20, 1939, three pilots (Abraham Schechterman, Binyamin Kahane, and Yitzhak Barash) were sent to Poland to bring the plane to Israel.
+To that effect, the Pilots Club Tel Aviv was established, and an RWD-15 single engine plane was purchased in Poland, using contributions from the Jewish community.
+On August 20, 1939, three pilots (Abraham Schechterman, Yitzhak Barash and Kahane) were sent to Poland to bring the plane to Israel.
 World War II, which broke out only eleven days later, prevented their arrival in Poland, and the plane was never delivered.

-In an attempt to contribute to the war effort against the Nazis, Kahane applied as a volunteer pilot to the Royal Air Force (RAF), but was turned down.
+In an attempt to contribute to the war effort against the Nazis, Kahane applied to become a volunteer pilot to the Royal Air Force, but was turned down.
 Continued efforts by the Irgun to secure a plane finally succeeded.
-In 1941 a two-seater Czechoslovak Zlin XII airplane was purchased in Egypt with funds from a prominent local Jew.
+In 1941 a two-seater Czechoslovak Zlin XII was purchased in Egypt with funds from a prominent local Jew.
 Kahane was sent to Egypt to fly the plane from Cairo to Lod.

 Chronic lack of resources made it impossible to keep the plane operational, so it was placed in makeshift storage in a Tel-Aviv basement.
 Abraham Schechterman was recruited to manage the potassium factories in Sodom in 1943.
-His condition for accepting the position was that an air link to the factory was to be established: an airstrip was to be built, the plane was to be taken out of storage, and based at the factory with a pilot.
+His condition for accepting the position was that an air link to the factory had to be established: an airstrip was to be built, the plane was to be taken out of storage and based at the factory with a pilot.
 Management finally relented, and Kahane was appointed the company pilot.